 iPS Cell Modeling of Neurodegeneration

 We have established the largest iPSC library of E200K mutant cells from individuals with Creutzfeldt Jakob Disease.
-We are utilizing their differentiated motor neurons to study expression of normal vs mutant PrP and the mechanisms behind Prion mediated neural toxicity.
+We are utilizing their differentiated motor neurons and astocytes to study expression of normal vs mutant PrP and the mechanisms behind Prion mediated neural toxicity.
+We have also created syngeneic CRISPR corrected lines and we are establishing cerebral organoids from normal and mutant cells to study the role of abnormal prion protein in these organoids.

 Lab Members